 Look out for areas in the lecture that your instructor provides visual cues e.g. charts, pictures, diagrams explaining concepts or terms.
 This also includes writings on the white board.

 Make it legible

-2. Try taking legible notes using your best handwriting or perhaps typing notes in your own words.
+Try taking notes using your best handwriting or perhaps typing notes in your own words.

-3. Notice how much time your instructor spends on one point.
-If something is important, it is likely that your course instructor will speak about it more than once, and you should take notes.
+If something is important, it is likely that your course instructor will speak about it more than once or spend time on one point, and you should take notes.

-4. If you hear something you already know, you don’t need to write notes on it.
+If you hear something you already have learned and know well, you don’t need to write notes on it.

-5. Don’t feel pressured to take notes from PowerPoint, especially if it will be made available later.
+Don’t feel pressured to take notes from slides, especially if it will be made available later.

 Want to learn more about notetaking strategies?